 These Sugar Cookie Bars are soft, thick and so delicious.
 The flavor is exceptional and the frosting makes them top notch.
 No one will be able to resist these amazing cookie bars!

-I adore a soft, frosted homemade sugar cookie! ♥ They are famous on Valentines Day, and since it’s right around the corner I thought I’d share this outstanding recipe for Sugar Cookie Bars!
+I adore a soft and frosted homemade sugar cookie! ♥ They are famous on Valentines Day, and since it’s right around the corner I thought I’d share this outstanding recipe for Sugar Cookie Bars!

 These sugar cookie bars are phenomenal!
-Seriously, they’re amazing!
+Seriously they are amazing!
 A great bonus is that they are so much easier to make than a traditional sugar cookie.
 Chilling the dough, or rolling and cutting of any kind is not required.
 Yay!
 Don’t get me wrong, I like doing that and the kids do too, but sometimes it’s nice to have short cuts to make life easier. 🙂

 Sugar Cookie Bars are perfect to make for a crowd, baby shower, birthday party or for any holiday.
 Just tint the frosting and change up the sprinkles according to the holiday or celebration!

 I must warn you though, these always go quickly!
 If you are baking them for a large crowd then I suggest making a few batches of these.
 No one can resist these amazing bars. 😉

 TIPS ON HOW TO MAKE THE BEST SUGAR COOKIE BARS